Iejima: World War II

-Farmers' Movement
+Farmers' movement

 In 1955, the United States military embarked upon a wide-scale campaign to seize land from the farmers of Iejima.
 The campaign began in 1954 with a so-called survey project.
 After the island's farmers signed the papers, they realized that in fact they had agreed to their voluntary evacuation.
 In 1955, the American military landed on Iejima's southern beaches and seized the farmers' lands by force.

 Following this seizure, the residents of Iejima began a five decade campaign to oppose the American military.
 Led by Shoko Ahagon, they traveled throughout the Okinawan islands garnering support for their campaign.
 This Beggars' March took the islanders all over the prefecture where they were treated hospitably by their fellow Okinawans, but when they returned to Iejima and started to farm their land once more, the American military razed their crops and arrested the islanders.

 In the late 1950s, many residents of Iejima resorted to collecting scrap metal from the military bombing range.
 This was dangerous work resulting in the deaths or disfigurement of local men.

-Today
+Present-day

 The United States military maintains a small "auxiliary landing strip" on Ie; this airstrip is now a military training facility run by the U.S. Marine Corps.
-There is a detachment of 12 US Marines which operates the range.
-The jobs include Operation Scheduler, Range Warden, Crash/Fire/Rescue, and Motor Transportation.
+There is a detachment of twelve US Marines which operates the range.
+The jobs include Operation Scheduler, Range Warden, Crash / Fire / Rescue, and Motor Transportation.
 The north-west corner of the island that contains a 5000 ft coral runway, a simulated LHD deck, and a drop zone for parachute training.

 The three runways that were in use when World War II ended still exist.
 The center one is now abandoned and is used as a thoroughfare for the locals to get from the north to the south side of the island.
 The eastern one is now used by a small civilian air carrier, and the western one is still unimproved and is part of the training range.